Shared inputs

 Every template base has a special, pinned Shared setting at the top of its settings panel — right next to Global.

-Inputs you add inside the Shared setting are definitions: they describe the type, options, defaults, validations, and visibility, but they don't render anywhere by themselves.
+Inputs you add inside the Shared setting are definitions: they describe the type, options, defaults, validations, hint text, and placeholder text, but they don't render anywhere by themselves.
 They only show up where they are referenced.

 TODO: Add a screenshot of the Shared setting expanded with a few defined inputs (e.g. brand color, CTA style, alignment).